Home / Orange County / La Palma

 Aging Wood Structures

-Many homes in La Palma were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+La Palma homes average 45–60 years old, with common construction including 1960s–1970s suburban tract homes, small-lot single family.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Dense Housing